Nalbuphine: History

 Nalbuphine was first synthesized in 1965 and was introduced for medical use in the United States in 1979.

 In the search for opioid analgesics with less abuse potential than pure MOR agonist opioids, a number of semisynthetic opioids were developed.
 These substances are referred to as mixed agonist–antagonists analgesics.
 Nalbuphine belongs to this group of substances.
 The mixed agonists-antagonists drug class exerts their analgesic actions by agonistic activity at the KOR.
 While all drugs in this class possess MOR antagonistic activity leading to less abuse potential, nalbuphine is the only approved drug in the mixed agonist–antagonist class listed in terms of its pharmacological actions and selectivities on opioid receptors as a MOR partial agonist or antagonist as well as a KOR agonist (Gustein et al. 2001).

 Nubain was approved for marketing in the United States in 1978 and remains as the only opioid analgesic of this type (marketed in the U.S.) not controlled under the Controlled Substances Act (CSA).
 When the Controlled Substances Act (CSA) was enacted in 1971, nalbuphine was placed in schedule II.
 Endo Laboratories, Inc. subsequently petitioned the DEA to exclude nalbuphine from all schedules of the CSA in 1973.
 After receiving a medical and scientific review and a scheduling recommendation from the Department of Health, Education and Welfare, forerunner to the Department of Health and Human Services, nalbuphine was removed from schedule II of the CSA in 1976.
 Presently, nalbuphine is not a controlled substance under the CSA.

 Nalbuphine HCL is currently available only as an injectable in the US and the European Union.
 Nubain, the Astra USA brand name for injectable nalbuphine HCL, was discontinued from being marketed in 2008 in the United States for commercial reasons (Federal Register 2008); however, other commercial suppliers now provide generic injection formulation nalbuphine for the market.

 Society and culture

 Brand names

 Nalbuphine is marketed primarily under the brand names Nubain, Nalpain, and Nalbuphin.
-It is also marketed under the brand name Nalufin in Egypt and Raltrox in Bangladesh by Opsonin Pharma Limited, under the brand name Rubuphine in India by Rusan Healthcare Pvt Ltd, under the brand name Kinz and Nalbin in Pakistan by Sami and Global Pharmaceuticals, under the brand name Analin by Medicaids in Pakistan, and under the brand name Exnal by Indus Pharma in Pakistan, among many others.
+It is also marketed under the brand name Nalufin in Egypt and Nalbun in Bangladesh by Incepta Pharma Limited, under the brand name Rubuphine in India by Rusan Healthcare Pvt Ltd, under the brand name Kinz and Nalbin in Pakistan by Sami and Global Pharmaceuticals, under the brand name Analin by Medicaids in Pakistan, and under the brand name Exnal by Indus Pharma in Pakistan, among many others.